-6.12.3 Comments on projects
+6.13.3 Comments on projects

-To receive requests, claims, complaints, or requests (anonymous or from an identified source) on the PCEM registered in the VPCE, a permanent space has been set up at www.cercarbono.com.
+To receive requests, claims, complaints, or requests (anonymous or from an identified source) on the projects registered in the programme, a permanent space has been set up at www.cercarbono.com, section: Consultations/Comments on projects.
+In this section, projects that have been registered are listed for 30 calendar days.